dstaulcu/SplunkKOHelper/README.md

-# SplunkKOTranstionWindowsv5
+# SplunkKOHelper
-Job aide to help transition splunk reports and dashboard to support splunk app for windows v5
+Job aide to help transition splunk reports and dashboards to support splunk app for windows v5

 Synopsis:
 -----------------------------------
-Powershell script providing audible notifications of application crash or hang incidents.
+Users REST api to find searches and views having legacy sourcetype references.
+Drafts prescribed changes for user and displays proposed changes to source in windiff application.
+If changes are accepted, places new source in clipboard and opens view or dashboard for editing in browser where changes can be inserted and saved.

 ![alt tag](https://github.com/dstaulcu/SplunkKOTranstionWindowsv5/blob/master/screencaps/snap1.JPG)